appac/notes-on/javascript/js:arrow_functions.md

 *The same done using arrow function implicit return syntax.*

-Notice too, the lack of parenthesis around the `player` parameter.
-If there is only a single parameter to work with, no parnthesis are required.
+Notice too, the lack of parentheses around the `player` parameter.
+If there is only a single parameter to work with, no parentheses are required.

 ```javascript
 const players = [